Updated Sept. 16, 2020

-Planning for the academic year has been constructed to offer flexibility for students and faculty alike.
-We are planning for a fall term where we have students in Sackville (either in residence or their own off-campus accommodation) as well as those studying online.
+Planning for the academic year has been constructed to offer flexibility for students and faculty alike, so students are able to study in Sackville (either in residence or their own off-campus accommodation) or online from wherever they are.

 - For more information about course registration, visit the Fall 2020 course registration page or contact the Registrar's Office at firstname.lastname@example.org